SurvivCreator/Jurassic-World-The-Game/Description.md

-This is a project being wokred on by a large group of people wanting to recreate the mobile game 'Jurrasic Park Builder'.
+This is a project worked on by Coolaction77 and V-Gaming to remake the mobile game 'Jurrasic World the Game.'
-If you would like to collaborate through coding or aquiring assets, contact us via Discord.
+If you would like to collaborate through coding or aquiring assets, contact us via Discord or Github.
-If you would like to see updates, star and watch this project.
+If you would like to see updates, star and watch this project!